ShonKhundiashvili/ShonKhundiashvili/README.md

 # Hi there 👋, my name is Shon

-I am currently a 3rd year student in computer science 💻
+I am currently a 3rd year computer science student 💻

-I like to learn new technologies, create things, test them and most importantly develop 🔨
+Passionate about learning and discovering new technologies, creating things and most importantly developing them 🔨

-I am passionate about the innovative technologies and would love to connect to a huge high tech world in order to show my skills and gain experience🌍
+Looking for a challenging position in order to gain experience and to connect with huge world of High-Tech🌎

 # ⚡Gained knowledge during the degree